Copper Peak

-Copper Peak is a ski flying hill designed by Lauren Larsen and located in Ironwood, Michigan, United States.
+Copper Peak is a ski flying hill designed by Lauren Larsen and located near Ironwood, Michigan, United States.
 It was built in 1969 and inaugurated one year later.
 The site was listed on the National Register of Historic Places in 1973 and designated a Michigan State Historic Site in 1971.
 The site is currently used as a summer tourist attraction.

 History

-Copper Mining
+Copper mining

 In 1845, the Chippewa Copper Mining Company began mining work here, sinking a tunnel into the granite rock.
 They produced no copper and eventually closed.
 Around 1900 the Old Peak Company made further explorations, with no production.
 The 1845 tunnel is still visible.

 1969: Built

 It all started in 1968 when a delegation from Gogebic Range Ski Club from Ironwood, Michigan came to visit civil/structural engineer Lauren Larsen in Duluth, Minnesota.

 1970: Inaugurated

 Built in 1970, Copper Peak remains the only ski flying facility in the Western Hemisphere.
 In 1994 a K-point on Copper Peak was at 145 m, allowing jumps up to 158 m.
 There have been no flights at Copper Peak since 1994.
 An exhibition tournament was announced for 2014 but was canceled.

 Between 1970 and 1994 there were ten competitions sanctioned by FIS and additional two international events were held.
 The hill record is 158 m, set by Matthias Wallner and Werner Schuster (both Austria) on 22 and 23 January 1994, respectively.
 The hill was expanded in the 1980s, but the profile is still outdated compared to current standards.